 Each member must create/maintain safe and effective office policies with respect to the practise of optometry and dispensing of eyewear.
 Policies should include precautionary screening, patient and staff management, physical distancing, training on the proper use of PPE, and implementation of proper infection control protocols.

 Every effort must be made to maintain appropriate physical distancing of 2 m (≈ 6 ft) between everyone in the clinic (optometrists, staff, and patients).
-For procedures and interactions where physical distance cannot be maintained, staff and optometrists must wear appropriate PPE and it is recommended that patients wear masks.

 Adhering to disinfection and infection control procedures is mandatory.